MacAdminsIndia/CodeofConduct/SPONSOR_TECHNICAL_WORKSHOP_TERMS.md

 -   Real-world implementation scenarios.
 -   Technical comparisons and solution design.

 A reasonable introduction to the vendor, its products, and services is acceptable.
 However, a substantial portion of the workshop should provide useful technical knowledge that attendees can take away from the session.

 Mac Admins India may request an agenda or outline before agreeing to promote a workshop.

 ## 5. Workshop Certificate

-Where reasonably possible, sponsors are encouraged to provide attendees who complete the workshop with a **Certificate of Participation or Certificate of Completion** at no additional cost.
+Sponsors are expected, wherever reasonably practical, to provide attendees who complete the workshop with a **Certificate of Participation or Certificate of Completion** at no additional cost.

 The certificate should clearly identify: